 - Firearms that are shipped to an individual in Canada must be handled by a carrier company licensed under the Firearms Act to transport firearms.
-A list of eligible carrier companies is available here.

 - Firearms shipped by a licensed carrier must be in a sturdy, non-transparent container that cannot readily be broken into and that is not likely to break open accidentally during transport.
 To deter theft, there should be no markings on the outside of the container to indicate that there are firearms inside unless the marking is an address.
 It is generally recommended that an envelope labelled "Customs Documents" be firmly attached to the outside of the container.
 Any waybills, import permits and export permits can then be put into the envelope.

 Prohibited ammunition or firearm parts that are classified as prohibited devices, including handgun barrels that are 105 mm or less in length or parts made exclusively for a fully automatic firearm, cannot be imported into Canada.

 A valid firearms licence under Canadian law is not required to import non-prohibited firearm parts (except for a frame or receiver).
 However, an export permit from the other country may be required.

 The Explosives Act sets limits on the amount of ammunition and ammunition components that may be imported without an import permit.
 Generally, the Explosives Act allows individuals to import up to 5,000 cartridges of non-prohibited ammunition for personal use without an import permit.